bitfocus/companion-module-vitec-avediaplayer9300-series/companion/HELP.md

-## Vitec AvediaPlayer 93XX
+## Vitec AvediaPlayer 9300 series

-Control module for the AvediaPlayer 93XX series IPTV Endpoints
+Control module for the AvediaPlayer 9300 series IPTV Endpoints

 The endpoint must have HTTPS Upgrade disabled under the services tab.